 2. Life jackets save lives.
 Use when appropriate

 3. Keep an eye on the kids

 A good gauge to know if you are drinking enough water is by the colour of your urine.
-If it’s clear, you going well.
-If it’s yellow, drink more water.
-BTW, drinking beer doesn’t count as water consumption.
+If it’s clear, your going well.
+If it’s yellow, drink more water immediately.
+By the way, drinking beer doesn’t count as water consumption.

 1. Drink around 2ltr of water a day

 2. Take plenty of water with you on trips

 4. Check the colour of urine for for hydration levels, the lighter the colour the better.

 3. Slip, slop, slap – Gotta Love a good Aussie saying

 An iconic Australian slogan made about twenty years ago to urge Aussies on how to survive summer with three basic rules.
 It is also a good slogan to take with you around the world, especially as many travellers love to holiday in the tropics where the heat is always oppressive.